LouisDesdoigts/dLux/docs/API/observations.md

 # Observations: observations.py

-This module contains the classes that define the behaviour of observations in dLux.
-Observations classes are designed to be constructed by users in order to model arbitrary observation patterns.
-As an example we have implemented a `Dither` class that applies a series of dithers to the source positions.
+This module contains the classes that define the behaviour of observations in ∂Lux.
+Observation classes are designed to be constructed by users in order to model arbitrary observation patterns.
+As an example, we have implemented a `Dither` class which applies a series of dithers to the source positions.

 ??? info "Observations API"
     ::: dLux.observations

-All `Observation` classes shoudl implement a `.model(instrument)` method that performs the actual calculation of the observation.
+All `Observation` classes should implement a `.model(instrument)` method that performs the actual calculation of the observation.

-Lets have a look how to construct a simple dither observation class.
+Let's construct a simple dither observation class.

 ```python
 import jax.numpy as np